 I gave a brief explanation of what the holiday is and how we celebrate it with a lot of different traditions: Macy’s parade, food, family, football, etc.

 I skipped off my training today to try to cook them a real turkey and stuffing and corn and mashed potatoes and pumpkin pie and apple pie and gravy meal.
+The sink in “The Refugee Camp” broke, and it is too old to replace, so I had to make a nice little improvised fix, but really, it works well… so far.
 It came out OK.

 Turns out that Thanksgiving in the US has a lot in common with Lithuanian Christmas Eve except that their Christmas Eve celebration is more somber and calm occasion.